 the DL shall reflect current operating conditions;

-the DL determination shall incorporate the entire analytical process;
+the DL determination shall incorporate the entire analytical process including any preparation steps;

-the DL determination shallinclude data from low level spikes and routine method blanks prepared and analyzed over multiple days; at least one low level spike and routine method blank must be analyzed on each applicable instrument; a minimum of seven (7) replicates is required for both low level spikes and routine method blanks;
+the DL determination shallinclude data from low level spikes and routine method blanks prepared and analyzed over multiple days; at least one low level spike and routine method blank must be analyzed on each applicable instrument; a minimum of seven (7) replicates is required for both low level spikes and routine method blanks.
+Both preparation and analysis of these low-level spikes shall include at least three (3) batches on three (3) separate days.
+Existing data may be used, if spread out over at least three (3) batches in the last twenty-four (24) months.

 results from low level spikes used in the DL determination shall meet qualitative identification criteria in the method, and shall be above zero;

-the DL procedureshall include criteria for and evaluation of false positive rates in routine method blanks;
+the DL procedureshall include criteria for and evaluation of false positive rates in routine method blanks, DL limits shall not be set below the method blank…;

 the DL shall be determined for the analytes of interest in each test method in the quality system matrix of interest in which there are neither target analytes nor interferences at a concentration that would impact the results, or the DL shall be performed in the sample matrix of interest.